Diabetes During Pregnancy: Risks to the Baby

-Your child may need extra care if he or she has birth defects or injuries.
+Your child may need extra care if they have birth defects or injuries.
 Your child

 may need to see a specialist.
-This depends on his or her condition.
+This depends on their condition.

 Can gestational diabetes be prevented?

 Caring for your diabetes well can lower your baby’s risks.
-Eating a nutritious diet,
+Eating a healthy diet,

 testing your blood sugar, and taking insulin can help you care for your condition.